projen/projen/docs/eject.md

 ## Tasks

-A `task-runner.js` file will be added to the root of your project so that you can continue using your existing tasks by running `node task-runner.js <task>` in your command line (or running `npm run <task>` in node-based projects) if you so choose.
+A script will be added to your project so that you can continue using existing tasks by running `scripts/run-task <task>` in your command line (or running `npm run <task>` in node-based projects) if you so choose.
 You must retain the `tasks.json` file found in the `.projen/` folder to use the task runner.

 > Note: it is possible some tasks may not work after projen is ejected due to the use of projen "builtin" steps.